-4.3 HTTP and the Web
+4.3 HTTP

 In building a web application with the Pop PHP Framework, there are a few concepts and components with which you'll need to be familiar.
-Along with the core components, one would commonly leverage the popphp/pop-http and popphp/pop-session components to get started on building a web application with Pop PHP.
+Along with the core components, one would commonly leverage the popphp/pop-http component to get started on building a web application with Pop PHP.

-4.3.1 HTTP
+4.3.1 Server

-The popphp/pop-http component contains a request object and a response object that can assist in capturing and managing the incoming requests to your application and handle assembling the appropriate response back to the user.
+The popphp/pop-http component contains a server request object and a server response object that can assist in capturing and managing the incoming requests to your application and handle assembling the appropriate response back to the user.